Chart Color Schemes

 Population

-Point Lonsdale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends
+Point Lonsdale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Frequently Asked Questions - Population